 I have done education work for organisations such as:

 Two Temple Place Gallery, Where does clay come from?
 Community Workshops.
-A tactile introduction to foraging clay and making vessels.
+A tactile introduction to foraging and making with clay.

-Kingston School of Art, Natural Dye Workshop, for KSA Fine Art Alumni Program.
+Kingston School of Art, Natural Dye Workshop using food waste and garden matter to transform textiles, part of KSA Fine Art Alumni Program.

 Painting Nature, with Nature, in Nature.
 Private workshop for 9 year olds using experimental foraged materials to paint